Using an NFC Reader as Keyboard Entry Device

 There are a few readers on the market that enumerate as keyboards.
-Some only input tag unique IDs and offer no data reading capability which is often needed.
-Those offered by large OEMs are complex to configure and designed for system integrators.
-However most all purpose NFC readers are designed for desktop applications and enumerate as PC Smart Card readers (PC/SC).
-This is great for reader interchangeability but unfortunately makes them unable be a plug and play keyboard.
-The operating system simply doesn’t expect keystrokes to come from this device and therefore won’t enter any data received from it as such.
+Some readers only input tag unique IDs and offer no data reading capability, which is often needed.
+The readers offered by large OEMs are also often complex to configure and designed for system integrators.
+However, most all-purpose NFC readers are designed for desktop applications and enumerate as PC Smart Card readers (PC/SC).
+This is great for reader interchangeability; however, unfortunately, it makes them unable to be a plug and play keyboard.
+The operating system simply doesn’t expect keystrokes to come from this device and therefore won’t treat any data received from it as such.

 At the moment TapTrack Tappy readers don’t enumerate as keyboards either.
 The TappyUSB enumerates as a USB serial port and the TappyBLE enumerates as a proprietary BLE device.
-In these cases developers often turn to middleware to achieve NFC keyboard entry capability, where a piece of software connects to the reader and emulates keystrokes.
-The feasibility of this middleware depends on the platform and SDK support as we will discuss in the next section.
-At TapTrack we aimed to achieve an elegant middle ground in the near term using our existing readers with the hope to soon make them available as true plug and play keyboard devices.
+In these cases, developers often turn to middleware to achieve NFC keyboard entry capability; this ‘middleware’ is a piece of software connects to the reader and emulates keystrokes.
+The feasibility of developing this middleware depends on the platform and SDK support as we will discuss in the next section.
+At TapTrack, we aimed to achieve an elegant middle ground in the near term using our existing readers with the hope to soon make them available as true plug and play keyboard devices.

 Keyboard Entry Middleware on Windows

 The excellent integration of Windows with the .NET framework and Visual Studio development tools makes keyboard entry middleware on Windows a simple matter.
 There are libraries available that support emulated keystrokes with just a few lines of code in a .NET C# application.
-There are various Windows utilities that TapTrack offers that enable NFC keyboard entry with full tag reading as well as support for both TappyUSB and TappyBLE variants.
-Best of all, because all of our NFC utilities are fully open source customizing them to your specific needs (such as custom NDEF record parsing) is not a big development effort.
+As a result, there are various Windows utilities that TapTrack offers that enable NFC keyboard entry with full tag reading as well as support for both TappyUSB and TappyBLE variants.
+Best of all, because all of our NFC utilities are fully open source, customizing them to your specific needs (such as by adding custom NDEF record parsing) is not a big development effort.

 NFC Keyboard Entry using the Tappy Windows Utility

-As of version 2.3, The general purpose Tappy Windows demo tool has a keyboard wedge utility added to it as shown below.
+As of version 2.3, the general purpose Tappy Windows demo tool has a keyboard wedge utility added to it that is shown below.
 When active, the utility will enter any text records found in NDEF messages discovered on scanned tags as keyboard entry.
 This utility works with both TappyUSB and TappyBLE models.
 Future releases will also accept URLs.